newmancroos/Python-Project/README.md

 bcrypt's design makes it resistant to brute-force attacks, rainbow table attacks, and is less susceptible to GPU acceleration compared to MD5.<br/>
 In summary, while MD5 may still have non-security-critical applications, bcrypt is the recommended and industry-standard choice for securely hashing passwords due to its inherent design for security and resistance to modern attack techniques.
    </pre>

+## Salt Round
+- Adding salt to a password and Hashing it is Round One <br/>
+- Adding Salt to the Password and Hasing, and then adding another salt to the Hashed code and then Hashing it again is Rout Two.
+It will go more round